-The best mountain bikes around £1,500
+The best hardtail mountain bikes

 The Big.Trail 600 from Merida is a trail-ready 29-inch-wheeled hardtail that’s impressively capable and nicely specced.
 It comes with a few neat touches and a ride that’ll please both new and experienced riders alike.

+The 600 sits atop a range of four builds.
+The lineup kicks off at a friendly £800 for the 200 model, and tops out at £1,600 for the bike you see here.
 Handling the bike’s 140mm of suspension is the mighty Marzocchi Bomber Z2.
 As a budget-friendly fork, it’s a difficult unit to fault.
 It’s simple with just rebound and compression adjustment, but it’s supple, really nicely damped and plenty stiff enough for a bike like this.

-"That fork, combined with the Big.Trails extra large geo and the 29-inch hoops, do a lot to tame proper chunky trails.
+"This is where the bike's Marzocchi Bomber Z2 starts to shine.
+That fork, combined with the Big.Trails extra large geo and the 29-inch hoops, do a lot to tame proper chunky trails.
 The bike noticeably retains momentum through the rough stuff without rattling your arms to pieces.
 It's only your ankles you need to worry about."

 2021 Ribble 725 HT hardtail-20.jpg, by Rachael Gurney

-Tester Rachael writes: "The geometry is as gravity-fed as the build, with the frame and 150mm fork giving the bike a 64 degree head angle.
-Reach is roomy too at 455mm on this medium, meaning there's plenty of space to centre yourself on this long bike, and to move around when things get lively.
+The Ribble HT 725 Sport is a great 150mm steel hardtail for those on a budget.
+It's progressive, good looking and built for gravity-fed riding – it ticks most boxes for hardtail lovers.
+The geometry is built around its gravity-inspired inclinations, with the frame and 150mm fork giving the bike a 64-degree head angle.
+Reach is pegged at 455mm on a medium, meaning there's plenty of space to centre yourself on this long bike, and to move around when things get lively.

-"As an entry point into the hardtail market – if you have a preference for riding down hills – the Ribble is good value in its Sport Build.
+Tester Rachael Wight writes: "As an entry point into the hardtail market – if you have a preference for riding down hills – the Ribble is good value in its Sport Build.
 If you do upgrade anything before purchase, though, ignore the drivetrain and make it the fork.
 While it's a shame there's no 29er version, the HT 725 really can make very good use of the broad 27.5-inch hoops it does wear."

 The Marley 1.0 is Ragley’s alloy trail hardtail, and it's impressively capable while being heaps of fun on a range of trails.
 Ragley has been wise with the spec and for the most part, the geometry is on point.
 However, it trades climbing excellence for its downhill prowess.

-"It’s no slouch on more techy trails either.
+Tester Liam Mercer writes: "It’s no slouch on more techy trails either.
 You won’t be piling into chunky sections with the reckless abandon of a full susser – or even a hardtail with a long-travel fork – but the 65.5° head angle makes for an impressively capable ride that doesn’t hold you back from riding them.

 "I’m impressed with how composed the Marley 1.0 is over chattery ground at speed, and that’s due to the 2.6in EXO+ cased rear tyre.
 It provides just enough damping to keep your eyes in their sockets when hurtling down spiky sections, but stays stiff enough to stop the wheel exploding unless things go very wrong."